Zylvian/RedditWikiaBot/README.md

 # Reddit Wikia bot

 *Note: this code is almost entirely based off of the great [hearthscan bot](https://github.com/d-schmidt/hearthscan-bot)*.

+---

+## How it works:
+Write `::something::` in a comment in a subreddit where this bot is active, and it will return a summary, an image and a link to the fetched wiki page for the dedicated sub.

+---

+### Requesting new subreddit
+If you want to request the bot for another subreddit, make an issue with the appropriate **subreddit link** and **fandom.wiki link**.

 ### APIs in use:
 For finding correct page and fetching summary: https://onepiece.fandom.com/api/v1